Have You Got A Problem with Website Image Thieves? Create A Page Exposing Them.

 didirufus.com Registrant City: Beijing China - Domain Created: Jan 2020

-A typical website image thief selling my image - If I ever meet this thief, I'll stick a camera up his arse.
+A typical website image thief selling my image - If I ever meet this thief, I'll stick a DSLR camera up his butt hole sideways.

 This dude thinks he can just grab any map design online that looks good for his own benefit and purpose without acknowledging the time and effort of creating such a map.
 Nick, you're here on this page because you used one of my maps without asking permission or prior consent to use it.
 Nick, why don't you create your own map?